-Calcium resonium is a medicine that is used to treat high potassium levels (hyperkalaemia).
+Calcium resonium is used to treat high potassium levels (hyperkalaemia).
 This is when there is too much potassium in your blood.
 Calcium resonium works by binding itself to potassium in your digestive tract, mainly the large intestine.
 This helps prevent your body from absorbing too much potassium.
-People with severe kidney disease often have high potassium levels as the kidney is unable to remove potassium from the body.
+People with severe kidney disease often have high potassium levels as their kidneys can't remove potassium from the body.

-In New Zealand, calcium resonium is available as a powder.
+In Aotearoa New Zealand, calcium resonium is available as a powder.

 - The dose of calcium resonium will be different for different people.
 It depends on your potassium levels, how often you have dialysis and your response to treatment.

-- Adults: The usual dose for adults is 15 grams 3-4 times daily, but some people may need less frequent doses – once daily or only on certain days of the week.
+- Adults: The usual dose for adults is 15 grams 3 to 4 times daily, but some people may need less frequent doses, eg, once daily or only on certain days of the week.

-- Children: The dose is worked out according to how much the child weighs.
+- Children: The dose depends on how much the child weighs.

 - How long you need to take calcium resonium will depend on the level of potassium in your blood.
 Your doctor will check your potassium levels to make sure you are taking the right dose, especially if your other medicines have changed recently, or if you have been unwell.

 - Always take your medicine exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.
-If you are not sure of the right dose to take, check you are taking the right amount with your doctor or pharmacist.
+If you are not sure of the right dose to take, check with your doctor or pharmacist.